marcgreen/dhdedm2/FEATURES_AND_EQUIPMENT.md

 This ensures the AI DM has full context about the player's character and can make informed decisions that are appropriate to the character's background, abilities, and current situation.

+### Game State Formatting

+The game state formatting logic has been extracted into a reusable `formatGameStateForAI()` function that:

+- **Produces consistent output**: The exact same formatting is used in both production and tests
+- **Handles all data types**: Properly formats strings, numbers, arrays, and objects
+- **Includes comprehensive testing**: Exact string matching ensures the AI receives the expected format
+- **Maintains backward compatibility**: Works with both string-based and object-based experiences

+This ensures that what the AI DM receives is exactly what we test for, providing confidence in the integration.

 ## Usage Examples

 ### Updating Individual Attributes